readyyeti/menu.py/README.md

    ✔️ easy to use<br/>
    ✔️ actively supported<br/>

 ## Installation ##

 #### ⚠️ This module only works on Windows
 #### ⚠️ python 3.6 or greater **required** <sup><sub>python 3.10 or greater recommended</sub></sup>

 To install this module using pip:
 ```
 py -m pip install yetimenu
 ```

-to install the most up-to-date version from github:
+I always try to keep the most up-to-date version on pypi, but in case you need to install the most up-to-date version from github:
 ```
 $ git clone https://github.com/readyyeti/yetimenu
 $ cd yetimenu